 This post is not a list of multidimensional features unsupported by tabular.
 This has been documented already by various reliable sources including the following posts, as well as PASS presentations.

 - Tabular model: Not ready for prime time?

 - Decisions: PowerPivot, SSAS Tabular, or SSAS Multidimensional Model in SQL Server 2012

 First thing I would like to say is I agree that there is lots of work for tabular to catch up to the feature-rich multidimensional.
+The tabular-model designer inherited from Power Pivot is sluggish for models with lots of tables.
+The Excel-like DAX formula bar is, to put it politely, annoying.
 Without saying anything too controversial, MS corporate BI has been playing second fiddle lately.

 However, tabular does make sense for many customers today.
 For most customers, having fast performance is more important than the unsupported features – which invariably either have “workarounds” or are fringe use cases.

 On the workarounds, if the same functionality can be delivered to the business, they don’t care if we technical people see it as a “workaround” because it’s not delivered the same way we are used to.
 And the business people are the ones that matter.
 This applies to many-to-many relationships, parent-child hierarchies, role-playing dimensions (can create multiple instances of same table), and various other items.